 Serrated tussock

-Serrated tussock is often thought of as an agricultural weed, and in Tasmania it is certainly the bane of many farmers.
-But its ability to colonise a wide range of habitats, dominate landscapes and disrupt ecosystems also makes it a threat to Hobart properties and bushland reserves.
+Serrated tussock is often thought of as an agricultural weed.
+In Tasmania it is certainly the bane of many farmers.
+It's also a threat to Hobart properties and bushland reserves.
+This is due to its ability to colonise a wide range of habitats, dominate landscapes and disrupt ecosystems.

-Serrated tussock (Nassella trichotoma) forms dense stands, leading to increased fire risk and reduced land value.
-Identifying and managing this invasive grass is essential to safeguarding Hobart’s natural and economic resources.
+Serrated tussock (Nassella trichotoma) forms dense stands.
+These lead to increased fire risk and reduced land value.
+Identifying and managing this invasive grass is essential to safeguarding Hobart's natural and economic resources.

-Although small, occurrences of serrated tussock have been recorded in West Hobart, South Hobart, Mt Stuart and Lenah Valley.
-Most occurrences have been found in areas of new construction where earth moving equipment has been used, suggesting the seed arrived on machinery and equipment.
+Small occurrences have been recorded in West Hobart, South Hobart, Mount Stuart and Lenah Valley.
+Most occurrences have been found in areas of new construction where earth moving equipment has been used.
+This suggests the seed arrived on machinery and equipment.

 - A purple feathery appearance when flowering in spring.